DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc I - The Lost Soul.md

 As the players ascend the hill, Lady Wachter’s crow familiar, Majesto, gives a haughty, defiant caw and joins them from the skies, assuming its true **imp** form before becoming invisible.

-Meanwhile, [[Non-Player Characters#Victor Vallakovich|Victor]] casts the *mage armor* spell on himself and any players who request it.
-He also uses a single third-level spell to cast *fly* on himself, though he can be persuaded to use a fourth-level spell to share its benefits with another.
+Meanwhile, [[Non-Player Characters#Victor Vallakovich|Victor]] casts the *mage armor* spell on any players who request it.
+He also uses a single fourth-level spell slot to cast *greater invisibility* on himself.

 Victor reminds the players that, according to *Ethereal Entities*, he'll need to remain close to the windmill—within sixty feet—in order use his _counterspell_ to protect the circle from the coven's ability to dispel it.
 He asks the players to protect him accordingly.

 As the players approach the windmill, if the night hags have noticed the children's disappearance, the hilltop around the windmill is now sparsely filled by the hundred **toads** once stored in Morgantha's wooden trunk in <span class="citation">O1.
 Ground Floor (p.
 126)</span>.
 (Morgantha released them in order to use the coven's ***Amphibian Cacophony*** lair action to lure the children back to the windmill.)

-If the players aren't invisible, Morgantha leads her daughters out of the windmill to meet them as they approach.
+If the players aren't invisible, Morgantha leads her daughters out of the windmill to meet them as they approach, arranging herself and her daughters directly in front of the door of the windmill and greeting the players once they approach within thirty feet.
 The following conversation then unfolds unless diverted, though the hags attack in self-defense if necessary.

 Morgantha greets the players warmly and congratulates them on taking their "ransom."
 She then asks, pleasantly, what items or boons they've come to bargain for.